compose-generator/compose-generator/README.md

 | **Windows Portable (zip)**  | [download](../../releases/download/0.1.0/compose-generator_0.1.0_windows_amd64.zip)    | [download](../../releases/download/0.1.0/compose-generator_0.1.0_windows_386.zip)    | -                                                                                      | -                                                                                      | -                                                                                      | -                                                                                      |

 ## Contribute to the project
-If you want to contribute to this project, please feel free to send us a pull request.
+If you want to contribute to this project, please ensure you comply with the [contribution guidelines](CONTRIBUTING.md).

 © Marc Auberer 2021